ironbar/arc25/docs/modeling/Iteration_10_solve_arc_tasks.md

 I have already seen that HER allows to generalize to novel toy tasks, I need to check if it can solve real ARC tasks.

+I know that my primitive functions defined on ARC24 solved 285 training tasks.
+So probably the easiest path is to review those transformations add them and modify if needed.

 ## Development